 Metaponto is a famous Greek settlement on the Ionian coast formerly called Metapontum.
 Archaeology buffs should visit the Museo Archeologico Nazionale and the ruins outside town that include a Greek temple.
 Metaponto also has a fine, white sand beach.

 Policoro offers the Lido di Policoro, a famous beach, and the ruins of the Greek settlement of Heraclea on the outskirts of town.

 Stigliano is a good place to start your exploration of the Basilicata mountains.

 Aliano was the town where Carlo Levi was exiled.
 You can visit his house and see the stunning landscape he wrote about in his book Christ stopped at Eboli.

 Maratea, built on the slopes of Monte San Biagio, has a wonderful historic center, beaches, and port.
 Marina di Maratea is on the Tyrrenian coast, a wild and rocky coastline that makes a good alternative to the more touristy Amalfi Coast.

 Venosa was once a Roman town called Venusia.
-The poet Harace hails from Venosa.
-Venosa has a 15th century Aragonese castle, a Baroque Church of the Purgatory, and the Palaeolithic period is represented by the Archaeological Area of Notarchirico, in which a Homo Erectus femur fragment was found.
+The poet Horace hails from Venosa.
+Venosa has a 15th-century Aragonese castle, a Baroque Church of the Purgatory, and the Palaeolithic period is represented by the Archaeological Area of Notarchirico, in which a Homo Erectus femur fragment was found.